AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 };
 ```

-As we completed the step of set Allowance value, now it's time to get that Allowance value form the contract.
+As we have completed the step of setting allowance value, now it's time to get that allowance value form the contract.

-### Ge Allowance Value (Parent)
+### Get Allowance Value

-Write the function for get the Allowance value.
+Write the function for get the allowance value.

 - Scroll down to find the comment `// step P - Get AllowanceValue`.